centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 #### Exchange SSH keys

-If you do not have any private SSH keys on the central server for the **centreon-gorgone** user:
+If you do not have any private SSH keys on the **Central server** for the **centreon-gorgone** user, create one with the following commands:

 ``` shell
 su - centreon-gorgone